 DOSCLINST-1.0-4: A read error occurred while the program was reading INSTALL.OVL.

-Explanation The file INSTALL.OVL has been corrupted.
-The INSTALL utility requires INSTALL.OVL for successful installation.

-Action Copy INSTALL.OVL from the CD-ROM or master diskettes to the same directory as the INSTALL.EXE file; then run INSTALL again.

-FIO-1.00-1: The message file < name> is invalid.
+Explanation: The file INSTALL.OVL has been corrupted.
+The INSTALL utility requires INSTALL OVL for successful installation Action: Copy INSTALL.OVL from the CD-ROM or master diskettes to the same directory as the INSTALL.EXE file; then run INSTALL again.
+FIO-1.00-1: The message file < name > is invalid.
 The program cannot be loaded.

-Explanation The .MSG file is invalid.
+Explanation: The .MSG file is invalid.
 This problem could be the result of a corrupted file, a bad translation, or an outdated file version.

-Action Either update the .MSG file with a valid copy or delete the file.
+Action: Either update the .MSG file with a valid copy or delete the file.
 The DOS Requester will use the default messages that are bound to the binary files.

-FIO-1.00-5: < Module 1>.VLM is not loaded.
-The < module 2>.VLM file cannot be loaded before < module 1>.VLM.
-Load the < module 1>.VLM file first then try to load the < module 2>.VLM file.
+FIO-1.00-5: < Module1>.VLM is not loaded.
+The < module2>.VLM file cannot be loaded before < module1>.VLM.
+Load the < module1>.VLM file first then try to load the < module2>.VLM file.
+Explanation: The <module 2>.VLM requires that the <module 1>.VLM be loaded first.
+Either the current configuration has <module1>.VLM and <module2>.VLM loading out of order, or < module 1>.VLM did not load successfully.
+Action: Make sure that < module 1>.VLM is configured to load before <module2>.VLM.
+To do this, change the load order of the "VLM=" parameter in the NET.CFG file.

-Explanation The <module2>.VLM requires that the <module1>.VLM be loaded first.
-Either the current configuration has <module1>.VLM and <module2>.VLM loading out of order, or <module1>.VLM did not load successfully.
+FIO-1.00-7: In order to load the <module3>.VLM, one of the following VLMs must be loaded: <module1>.VLM, <module2>.VLM.
+Explanation: The <module3>.VLM requires that <module1>.VLM or <module2>.VLM be loaded first.
+Either the current configuration has <module3>.VLM loading before <module1>.VLM or <module2>.VLM, or <module1>.VLM or <module2>.VLM did not load successfully.